selimslab/selimslab.github.io/_posts/2022-4-12-take-a-walk.md

 Take a shower

-Sleep on it
+Get some sleep

-Grinding your wheels won't solve your problem, give your mind some space
+Grinding your wheels won't solve your problem,

+Give your mind some space